kevinmc1970/Springboot-Rest-JPA-IntTest-UnitTest/spring-data-jpa/src/main/resources/readme.txt

 this is working!

 1) includes working integration test - hits the endpoints and writes to test database
-2) includes working unit test
+2) includes working unit test - using MockMVC
 3) includes Spring Data JPA - CrudRepository etc
+4) ControllerAdvice and ResponseStatusException

 use postman to send json string to localhost:8080/student/new and browser to view localhost:8080/studentlist or localhost:8080/students/ID created above